 Thus, between Madison's two marriages and Melissa's two marriages, some 15 children were produced.

-But the Angel of Death continued to do its destructive work, claiming Christian and Melissa's son John on Aug.
+But the Angel of Death continued to do its destructive work, claiming the life of Christian and Melissa's son John on Aug.
 15, 1899, at the age of 15.
 His remains were placed into repose at the Windy Gap Church.

 Christian was profiled in the 1888 book History of Greene County, Pennsylvania, Illustrated, authored by Samuel P. Bates and published in Chicago by Nelson, Rishforth & Co.
 In the profile, he was praised as "a successful farmer, and has the management of his own and Mrs. Grim's farm, amounting in all to 250 acres."
+The section about Christian also named Melissa as well as their respective parents and extended family members.
 Another reference in the book shows that this farm originally had been owned by Anderson Hinerman.

 The federal census of 1910 shows Christian and Melissa living in Aleppo with their 21-year-old son William and 10-year-old grandson William H. Ullom.